theheraldproject/herald-for-android/README.md

 Development assumed the solution will be running in the background with no user interaction and the device is locked as this is the normal and preferred operating condition for user acceptance and for ensuring consistent and continuous usage.
 Tests were therefore conducted to ensure devices are introduced (come into range of each other) while the app is in the background and device is locked.
 The general procedure for every test was as follows:

+1. Reset device to clean state.
    1. Place test device in Airplane mode and ensure Bluetooth is OFF.
    2. Uninstall test app from device if it has already been installed.
    3. Reboot device (optional, only required if Android or iOS BLE has crashed).
+2. Prepare device for test.
-4. Install test app on the device while Bluetooth is OFF.
+   1. Install test app on the device while Bluetooth is OFF.
-5. Open test app and allow required Bluetooth and Location permissions.
+   2. Open test app and allow required Bluetooth and Location permissions.
-6. Move app to background and lock device.
+   3. Move app to background and lock device.
-7. Disable Airplane mode and ensure Bluetooth is ON for each device, while the device is locked where possible, or at least ensuring the app is in the background if Bluetooth can only be enabled after device unlock, in which case lock the device after enabling Bluetooth.
+   4. Disable Airplane mode and ensure Bluetooth is ON for each device, while the device is locked where possible, or at least ensuring the app is in the background if Bluetooth can only be enabled after device unlock, in which case lock the device after enabling Bluetooth.
+   5. Place device in a Faraday bag to simulate an active device that is currently out of range.
+   6. Repeat procedure for each device, using a separate Faraday bag for each device to ensure isolation.
+3. Start test.
+   1. Take each test device out of its Faraday bag, taking care to not activate the device in any way in the process.
-8. Place test devices within 8 meters of each other to commence test.
+   2. Place test devices within 8 metres of each other to commence test.
+   3. Optional : If location permission is enabled on iOS for the specific test, activate iPhone display for a moment by pressing the home button.
+4. End test.
-9. Wait for 10 to 30 minutes for a quick test, and 8+ hours for a longer continuity test.
+   1. Wait 10 to 30 minutes for a quick test, and 8+ hours for a longer continuity test.
-10. At the end of the test period, place all test devices in Airplane mode and ensure Bluetooth is OFF, while the device is locked where possible, but always ensuring the app remains in the background.
+   2. At the end of the test period, place all test devices in Airplane mode and ensure Bluetooth is OFF, while the device is locked where possible, but always ensuring the app remains in the background.
-11. Open app for quick check of test results, then download the full test logs from each device using Finder for iOS and Android File Transfer for Android devices.
+   3. Open app for quick check of test results, then download the full test logs from each device using Finder for iOS and Android File Transfer for Android devices.
-12. Run test results analysis R script to visualise and summarise test results to assess detection and continuity.
+   4. Run test results analysis R script to visualise and summarise test results to assess detection and continuity.

 ## Test results